Why Big Data is a marathon, not a sprint

 Mark Watmore, head coach of the Colorado State University Cross Country team, said in an interview, “Distance runners are experts at pain, discomfort, and fear.
 You’re not coming away feeling good.
 It’s a matter of how much pain you can deal with, on those days.
 Any serious runner bounces back.
 That’s the nature of their game: taking pain.”

-Similarly, organizations that are planning Big Data initiatives need to get comfortable with the possibility of encountering discomfort, pain and failure.
+Similarly, organizations that are planning Big Data Analytics need to get comfortable with the possibility of encountering discomfort, pain and failure.

 Most marathoners follow the strategy of breaking down an overall goal into much smaller goals in order to better endure discomfort.
 So, instead of stressing about running 26 miles, the better strategy is to start small – 2 miles to start, and then adding increments of 1-2 miles every week during training.